urwahkhalid00/urwahkhalid00/README.md

 <h2 align="center"> Python & Django Developer</h2>

 ## About me
-<p>I'm a Python developer currently diving deep into backend development with Django.
-I'm currently focused on building robust RESTful APIs and designing efficient relational databases.
-I’m gaining hands-on experience with PostgreSQL and applying my skills to real-world projects.
-My goal is to write clean, scalable code and continuously grow by exploring new technologies and best practices.
+<p>I'm a Python developer with a focus on backend development using Django.
+I’m passionate about building robust RESTful APIs and designing efficient relational databases using PostgreSQL and SQLite.
+My goal is to write clean, scalable code while continuously learning new technologies and backend best practices through real-world projects.
 </p>

  <p align="right">